ceslop84/perceptsent/README.md

 conda activate py37_os
 pip3 install -r requirements.txt
 ```

+## Download dataset

+For more details regarding how to download the dataset, please verify the folder **"Dataset"**

 ## How to Use

 ```
 python3 main.py

 ```
-For more details regarding how to download the dataset, please verify the folder **"Dataset"**.
+.

 ## Supplementary material